Update Location

 Before you think about what to plant, consider where you'll put your indoor veggie garden.
 Varieties that grow best inside won't need a lot of space—they're similar in size to most houseplants—but adequate light, good air circulation, and a steady temperature are all must-haves.

 To keep your success rate high and your crisper drawer full, start off with some of the easiest vegetables to grow.
 Mixed salad greens are a reliable, fast-growing crop for beginners.
-Or, try other cold-tolerant veggies with edible stems and leaves: Chives, spinach, kale, arugula, mustard, and loose-leaf lettuces all do well indoors.
+Or, try other cold-tolerant veggies with edible stems and leaves: spinach, kale, arugula, mustard, and loose-leaf lettuces all do well indoors.
 Looking for an even lighter commitment?
-Try fast-growing microgreens (more on growing those, below).
+Try fast-growing microgreens (more on growing those below).

-Once you've chosen your plant (or a few), decide if you're going to grow from seed or begin with young starter plants, like those from Bonnie Plants.
 In either case, you'll need pots that cater to your plants' future size.
 When it comes to containers, make sure it has a drainage hole and read the plant tag to determine the size and depth your mature plant—roots and all—will require.
-Pro tip: Plastic window boxes and 8-inch flowerpots are a good fit for a variety of veggies.
+Pro tip: plastic window boxes and 8-inch flowerpots are a good fit for a variety of veggies.

 If you want to skip the soil altogether, you can also grow many veggies in water using a hydroponic garden.
-Space-saving systems like AeroGarden are designed for easy home use, and come in a range of sizes with built-in grow lights.
+Space-saving systems are designed for easy home use, and come in a range of sizes with built-in grow lights.
 If you decide to go with that approach, check out our guide to plants that can grow in water.

 With proper care and a little luck, you can go from planting seeds to harvesting baby greens in about 3 to 4 weeks, and more mature greens in about 4 to 6 weeks.
 Lost track of time?
 Greens are ready to snip once the leaves are at least 4 inches long.
 Harvest the outer leaves first, about 1 inch above the soil, and let the inner parts of the plant continue to grow.
 (Psst!
 Get even more tips for harvesting your indoor garden.)

 Most indoor growing problems stem from light—usually too little, but sometimes, too much.
 It can be difficult to provide adequate indoor light with sunlight alone, so expect some trial and error on the way to getting things just right with the addition of grow lights.
 To top it off, there's always the chance of pests.
-Here are a few common problems and ways to course-correct if you notice something's up.
+Here are a few common problems and ways to course-correct if you notice something's up:

 Microgreens—the tasty, immature greens often served in sandwiches and on top of salads—are the perfect crop for impatient indoor gardeners.
 Some can be harvested in as few as 10 days.

 Daredevil gardeners looking for indoor excitement can try to grow fruiting or root veggies.
 The keyword here being "try"—even with a grow light, veggies like tomatoes and peppers will grow more slowly and produce fewer, smaller fruit than plants grown in-season and outdoors.
-But, trying is part of the fun, so here's how to set yourself up for the best chance at success.
+Trying is part of the fun, so here's how to set yourself up for the best chance at success.

 First, know that a grow light is an absolute must for these sun-loving, high-energy plants.
-Depending upon how much natural light you have, you may need to keep it turned on for 14 to 20 hours a day.
+Depending upon how much natural light you have, you may need to keep it turned on for 16 to 20 hours a day.

 Planting indoors means you'll have fresh produce to put on the table without having to put on a jacket or outsmart a hungry rabbit to get it.
 That said, once your indoor veggie garden is going strong, you may notice a few sneaky snackers of the human kind.
 Getting the family to eat more veggies?
 Now that's success!